ShionGT/ImagesToPDF/README.md

 # ImagesToPDF
 Converts a group of images to a single PDF file using Python.

+# Starters
+Please have an interpreter.
+This code supports conversion of jpg, jpeg, and png.
+Before conversion, adjusted to organize the files alphabetically.

+# Instruction
-Put the images you want to convert in the images file.
-Then, run the code.
-The images will he all merged into a folder named PDFs.
+Place the images you wish to convert in the "Images" folder.
+Execute the code, and the converted images will be inside the "PDFs" folder.

-This code supports jpg, jpeg, and png.

-# Build
+# Usage
 Built using Python.